GHSVS-de/sass_compile_prefixghsvs/README.md

 # sass_compile_prefixghsvs

+### A half-assed, scrawly package for domestic use that compiles, minifies, autoprefixes *.scss files to CSS and creates source-maps.
+Use it at your own risk and test it before you kill a production environment.

+##### Only tested with Win10/64, WSL 1 + Debian 10.

 ### You are yourself responsible to keep the dependencies in `package.json` secure and up-to-date!
 I refresh this repository seldomly.
 See `npm run g-npm-update-check` and `npm run g-ncu-override-json` below.

 `cd /mnt/z/git-kram/sass_compile_prefixghsvs`